Adam-Azai/car-car/README.md

 | Create appointment                 | POST          | http://localhost:8080/api/appointments/                           |
 | Delete appointment by id           | DELETE        | http://localhost:8080/api/appointments/int:id                        |
 | Cancel/Finish appointment status   | PUT           | http://localhost:8080/api/appointments/int:id                        |

+The str:vin_vo_id refers to simply inputting the vin itself at the end of the url. int:id being the id of the appointment, whose value is an integer

 Creating an appointment requires the vehicle owner name, date of the appointment, time of the appointment, reason for the appointment, the technician who will be service the vehicle, and a VIN(17 letters).
 ```